Product feed tips for your online store to boost profits + sales [how-to]

 - What is product feed management?

 - How to make an XML product feed

 - What are Google Shopping and Facebook product feeds?

-Every wondered how the internet magically knew you looked at a product and then advertised similar products in front of you on various pages?That magic is behavioural retargeting and it uses .xml and product feeds.
+Every wondered how the internet magically knew you looked at a product and then advertised similar products in front of you on various pages?That magic is a product feed.

 Why do I need a product feed?

 One word: Multichannel.Going multichannel, that is, selling in multiple channels, is of the utmost importance to spread your brand name.Product feeds make it easier for you to present your brand name and your products in multiple sale channels.Product Comparison Search Engines are an often overlooked sales channel.And guess what.They also speak .xml.Product feeds are the technical document that tells Comparison Search Engines all the details about your product.
 Therefore your XML feed needs to be accurate and detailed.If a customer is browsing a Product Comparison Search engine and is looking at your product next to a competitor's, it pays to have as much information on show as possible.This in-depth information may be all that's needed to convince the customer to buy with you over your competitor.Below you can see a screenshot from NextTag, one of the oldest Product Comparison websites online.

 When used correctly, product feeds provide you with increased traffic, brand recognition and sales from customers that are ready to buy your goods or services.Your product feed provides information from your store to sales channels so buyers can easily find your products.

 Advantages of using a product feed

 - All important information about your products is conveniently located in one place